Riding the Rapibus

 Like a subway system:

-- Feeder buses (neighbourhood routes going to the stations) allow the service to evolve in response to the travel needs of an ever-growing population.
+- Feeder buses (neighbourhood routes going to the stations) allow the service to evolve in response to the travel needs.

 - Connections between neighbourhood buses and the Rapibus routes make it possible to offer higher frequency service and greater flexibility in getting around the city.